laureschemm/notes/README.md

 - "Programming today is a race between software engineers striving to build bigger and better idiot-proof programs, and the universe trying to produce bigger and better idiots.
 So far, the universe is winning." - Rick Cook

 This quote highlights the ongoing challenge for programmers to create user-friendly and robust software, while also acknowledging the ever-present potential for unexpected user behavior or input.
 It serves as a reminder to continually strive for simplicity, clarity, and error-handling in our code.

+# 2023-11-27
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+Here are some tips to help:

+1. Prioritize tasks: When you're working on a project, it'ss important to determine which tasks are most critical and should be completed first.
+By prioritizing your tasks in this way, you can make sure that you focus on the most important aspects of the project.
+2. Plan ahead: Always plan your day or week ahead of time to make a schedule for your workload.This will ensure that your time is well-managed and thatyou don't get overwhelmed by too many tasks at once.
+3. Stay organized: Keep your workspace clean and organized to reduce stress and confusion.
+Using tools like task managers, to-do lists, or even simple notebooks can help keep you on track and make it easier to find information or materials when needed.